quicwg/base-drafts/draft-ietf-quic-transport.md

 handshake.
 Not all transport parameters are remembered, as some do not apply to future connections or they have no effect on use of 0-RTT.

-The definition of new transport parameters ({{new-transport-parameters}}) is REQUIRED to specify whether they MUST, MAY, or MUST NOT be stored for 0-RTT.
+The definition of a new transport parameter ({{new-transport-parameters}}) is REQUIRED to specify whether it MUST, MAY, or MUST NOT be stored for 0-RTT.
 A client need not store a transport parameter it cannot process.

 A client MUST NOT use remembered values for the following parameters: